-But how exactly does ketamine work to reduce cravings, and what makes it different from other treatments?
-Let’s take a closer look at the science behind ketamine and its potential to reshape the path to recovery.
+How does ketamine effectively reduce cravings, and what distinguishes it from other treatments?
+Let us examine the science behind ketamine and its potential to transform the recovery journey.

 Understanding Cravings and Addiction

-Cravings are more than just a desire to use a substance — they’re deeply rooted in the brain’s reward system.
-When someone uses drugs or alcohol, the brain releases dopamine, a neurotransmitter that creates feelings of pleasure and reward.
-Over time, the brain begins to associate specific triggers — people, places, emotions — with substance use, creating a powerful urge to repeat the behavior.
+Cravings extend beyond a mere desire to consume a substance; they are intricately linked to the brain’s reward system.
+When an individual engages in drug or alcohol use, the brain releases dopamine, a neurotransmitter responsible for generating feelings of pleasure and reward.
+Over time, the brain begins to associate specific triggers—such as people, places, and emotions—with substance use, resulting in a compelling urge to repeat the behavior.
+Recent studies on psychedelics, including ketamine, indicate that these substances can modify the neural pathways involved in cravings by influencing neuroplasticity and brain connectivity.

 So, how does ketamine specifically reduce cravings?
+Research suggests that ketamine’s effects on the brain can significantly reduce cravings by altering neural pathways involved in addiction.
 The answer lies in its unique effect on the brain:

 Rewiring the Brain’s Reward System